ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 ### The ANTsX Ecosystem  {-}

-As noted previously, many of the existing approaches for processing of mouse brain image data use ANTsX tools for core processing steps in various workflows, particularly its pairwise, intensity-based image registration tools and bias field correction.
+As noted previously, many of the existing packages designed for processing mouse brain image data use ANTsX tools for core processing steps in various workflows, particularly its pairwise, intensity-based image registration capabilities and bias field correction.
 Historically, ANTsX development is originally based on fundamental approaches to image mapping [@Bajcsy:1982aa;@Bajcsy:1989aa;@Gee:2003aa], particularly in the human brain, which has resulted in core contributions to the field such as the well-known and